lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 ## *MTL* Data UI

 ### 1. Open an internet browser window.
 Go to mtl.how/data.
-You should see the Clinic Selection tab in Power BI.
+You should see the Power BI Landing page.
+- Select the "Data UI (Viz)" Panel and then the "Clinic Selections" panel.
-- Use the columns to select the clinics that make up your team.
+- Now, use the columns to select the clinics that make up your team.
 - You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is Inactive columns.
 - Note: Leaving the "Is Inactive" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
 If you do not wish for inactive clinics to be pulled, under the "Is Inactive" column, check "No" and click the yellow "Apply" button.
 - After making all your selections in a column, click the yellow "Apply" button.